rollkit/rollkit/block/block.md

 The block manager stores and applies the block every time a new block is retrieved either via the blockstore or DA network.
 Block syncing involves:

-* `ApplyBlock` using executor: validate the block, executes the block (applies the transactions), captures the validator updates, and creates an update state.
+* `ApplyBlock` using executor: validates the block, executes the block (applies the transactions), captures the validator updates, and creates an updated state.
 * `Commit` using executor: commit the execution and changes, update mempool, and publish events
 * Store the block, the validators, and the updated state.